Skip to content

 There have been four plebiscites – also known as referenda or status votes – in Puerto Rico in the 21st century: in 2012, 2017, 2020, and 2024.

-- In 2024, 57% chose statehood.
+• In 2024, 57% chose statehood.

-In 2018, in the aftermath of the 2017 vote, a commission of former governors and other well known Puerto Rico Ricans traveled to Washington and officially requested admission as a state on behalf of Puerto Rican voters.
-Similarly, in 2021, on the heels of the 2020 vote, Resident Commissioner, Rep. Jenniffer Gonzalez-Colon introduced a bill to admit Puerto Rico as a state.
+In 2018, in the aftermath of the 2017 vote, a commission including former governors traveled to Washington and officially requested admission as a state on behalf of Puerto Rican voters.

 Puerto Ricans treasure their U.S. citizenship.
 As a 2011 White House report observed, Puerto Ricans “value their US citizenship enormously,” and a loss of U.S. citizenship would “be viewed with hostility by the vast majority of Puerto Ricans.”

-Although U.S. citizenship is Constitutionally guaranteed to Puerto Ricans only under statehood, there is often a misperception that current U.S. citizens born in Puerto Rico can count on maintaining their U.S. citizenship no matter what the future holds.
-This falsehood may artificially inflate support for independence – either with or without a military free association component – and the traditional “Commonwealth” option, which is a mix of independence and state-like benefits and rights.
-Yet even with the inflated support, it is statehood that always emerges as the most popular options in plebiscites.
+Although U.S. citizenship is Constitutionally guaranteed to Puerto Ricans only under statehood, there is a widely held misperception that current U.S. citizens born in Puerto Rico can count on maintaining their U.S. citizenship no matter what the future holds.

-US Justice Department Asserts Constitutional Citizenship Possible Only Under Statehood
+U.S. Justice Department Asserts Constitutional Citizenship Possible Only Under Statehood

 So Why is Puerto Rico not a State?